oskarth/experiments.oskarth.com/content/unix02.md

 0x2ff0: 0x00002ff4
 ```

-Note that two things have happened: we have moved the stack pointer up
+Two things have happened: we have moved the stack pointer up an
-(or down, in terms of memory location) an address, and put a new value
-in there.
-The push instruction does both of those things one after
+address, and put a new value there.
+The push instruction does both of
-another.
-This is slightly tricky as there's no mention of $esp in that
+those things one after another.
+This is slightly tricky as there's no
-instruction, but yet it changed our stack pointer.
-There are only a
+mention of `$esp` in that instruction, but yet it changed our stack
-few instructions like these though: `push`, `pop`, `call`, `ret` and a
+pointer.
+There are only a few instructions like these though: `push`,
-few others.
-Another way to write `push $ebp` is as follows:
+`pop`, `call`, `ret` and a few others.
+Another way to write `push
+$ebp` is as follows:

 ```
 sub $0x4 $esp
 mov $ebp ($esp)
 ```

-This subtracts 4 from the stack pointer and puts $ebp in whatever the
+This subtracts 4 from the stack pointer and puts `$ebp` in whatever
-stack pointer is pointing to. $esp is the address of the stack
+the stack pointer is pointing to. `$esp` is the address of the stack
-pointer, and ($esp) is what the stack pointer points to.
+pointer, and `($esp)` is what the stack pointer points to (just like

-After `mov %esp, %ebp` nothing changes on the stack.
-This moves our
-stack pointer into the *base pointer* address.
+with pointers in C):

-What is $ebp?
+What is `$ebp`?
 It stands for *(extended) base pointer* (or sometimes
 it's called a frame pointer, depending on the architecture).
 The idea
 is that the stack pointer changes throughout the function as variables
 and registers are pushed and popped, but the base pointer stays the
 same throughout.
 That means that we can use the base pointer as an
 anchor to find parameters and local variables.
 For example, if you
 look at the first assembly code listing, you can see that there are
 things like `0x8(%ebp)`.
-This takes the content of %ebp but offset by
+This takes the content of `%ebp` but offset
-8, which is two words, and in this case that's where argc is
+by 8, which is two words, and in this case that's where argc is
 located.

-Note that the base pointer isn't strictly necessary, since we
-(or rather, our compiler) can do this arithmetic itself, but it can be
-convenient.
+The next instruction after the `push` instruction is `mov %esp, %ebp`
+nothing changes on the stack.
+This moves our stack pointer into the
+*base pointer* address.

-Let's move on.
-The next instruction is `and $0xfffffff0,%esp`, and
+The third instruction is `and $0xfffffff0,%esp`, and it's a so called
-it's a so called stack alignment (`0xfffffff0` is -16 in hex, using
+stack alignment (`0xfffffff0` is -16 in hex, using two's
-two's complement).
-It ensures that the stack pointer will be at its
+complement).
+It ensures that the stack pointer will be at its current
-current position in memory, or at a lower one, but more importantly
+position in memory, or at a lower one, but more importantly that it
-that it will be at a 16-byte boundary.
-Why this is done is outside of
+will be at a 16-byte boundary.
+Why this is done is outside of the
-the scope of this article, but it has to do with performance and being
+scope of this article, but it has to do with performance and being
 able to do several instructions in parallel on certain architectures
 with something called *SIMD*.
 We can see that the stack pointer is
 evenly divided by 16 with `print 0x2fe0 % 16` (or just by looking at